sigugo/simple-notes.nvim/README.md

 ## Features
 - Treats `*.note` files as Markdown (via `vim.filetype.add`) while leaving other Markdown plugins untouched.
+- Maintains a header block bounded by `<!-- simple-notes:header:start/end -->` for TOCs or other metadata.
 - Guided workflows for new notes, topic headings, sub-headings, and TOC maintenance.
 - Always prompts before the plugin writes to disk (toggleable).
 - Optional support for native Markdown (`*.md`) buffers.